OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 ## Use targets

 Targets must be used to define where a deployment takes place.
+They help ensure deployment steps are decoupled from their final deployment destination, which speaks to the [repeatable deployment](https://octopus.com/blog/ten-pillars-of-pragmatic-deployments#repeatable-deployments) pillar.

 Targets should capture:

 * The credentials required to perform a deployment.
 * The default worker a deployment will be performed on.